oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 ![If only all tracking was this wholesome]({{site.baseurl}}/assets/images/ccpa1/tracking-meme.jpg)

-*We can only guess the full extent of who's buying this information and for what purposes.*

 What is such information used for, other than uncannily targeted ads following you around the internet?
 Here are just a few things that we know of:
 - The US military, who we know [uses phone metadata for targeting drone strikes](https://www.vice.com/en/article/3da8n9/the-problem-with-using-metadata-to-justify-drone-strikes), buys location data in bulk--including that [harvested from a popular Muslim prayer app](https://www.vice.com/en/article/jgqm5x/us-military-location-data-xmode-locate-x).